graphaware/neo4j-relcount/README.md

 As you can see, this gives you access to the "other" node participating in the relationship, which gives you an opportunity to implement requirements like "would like to count outgoing relationships based on the end node's type".

-### TODO

-* Create a method that rebuilds cached counts for the entire database
-* Do we need to explicitly lock nodes?
-* Measure and improve performance (always! :-))

 ### License